sykulamarlena/todo-list-app/README.md

 - status.

 ## Development

-To run appliation in development mode (application is available on: localhost:3000):
+To run application in development mode (application is available on: localhost:3000):

+1) Install dependencies:

+        npm install or yarn install

+2) Start server:

-	npm start
+	    npm start or yarn start

-## Test production
+## Production

 To build application run:

-	npm run build
+	npm run build or yarn build

+## Tests

+To run tests:

+    npm test